Monday, February 22, 2010

 A: Switzerland years out of time yet again.
 For a song about someone saying how much music means to them, it lacks any kind of punch.
 He might as well be singing anything, as it comes across as one huge cliché anyway.
 Not even the strings impress me when they’re so crassly cut off by that key change.

-V: “Must be Switzerland, I’ve seen a cheese,” says Terry Wogan aptly enough.
-Love the “we call him the singing duvet” quip, too.
-Despite the ‘look, I can sing and play a string instrument at the same time’ set up the whole thing’s so lifeless that the words barely make it from Egon’s mouth to the microphone.
+V: “Must be Switzerland, I’ve seen a cheese,” says Terry Wogan, aptly enough.
+(I love the “we call him the singing duvet” quip, too: that all-white outfit really is terrible.)
+Despite the ‘look, I can sing and play an instrument at the same time’ set-up, the whole thing’s so lifeless that the words barely make it from Egon’s mouth to the microphone.

 13 Germany

-B: God, there’s a Ralph Siegel entry every year these days!
-Two-a-penny anthem this, although at least they had a reason for it (with the fall of the Berlin wall; although it’s interesting to note that this fared marginally better than Austria singing about the same subject, albeit without name-checking it, and much better than Norway, which did).
-Everything on Chris Kempers looks like it’s been inflated, including her hair.
-“Nehmen, geben – ist es so schwer?”
-It is if you’re looking for an Estonian man who classifies himself as ‘versatile’.
-Don’t know how hard it is in Germany.
-Not very, I would have thought.
+B: This is is a two-a-penny anthem, although at least they had a reason for it with the fall of the Berlin Wall (and it’s interesting to note that this fared marginally better than Austria singing about the same subject, albeit without name-checking it, and much better than Norway, which did).
+“Nehmen, geben – ist es so schwer?” is clearly a question someone asks when

 A: Yes, well, it’s two people singing a song.
 Not one of our Ralph’s more melodious efforts, but the chorus is enough to anchor the rest of the song around.